Get help handling charges for the possession of a silencer with a lawyer from the Simmrin Law Group.

 - Incarceration of up to three years

-How Probation Works
+How Probation Works in California

 You may be able to receive probation if you are convicted of possessing a silencer.
 Probation allows individuals in California to remain out of jail after a conviction.
 However, you are not free to do whatever you’d like while on probation.

 Individuals have to obey certain regulations set down by the court after a conviction.
-Individuals who do not adhere to these rules will violate their probation.
+Those who do not adhere to these rules will violate their probation.
 Probation violations are treated very seriously in the court system.
 A probation violation can result in the court:

 - Extending the time you’re on probation